wacncontent/CustomizeTool/output/articles/documentdb/documentdb-use-cases.md

 ## Device sensor data
 IoT use cases commonly share some patterns in how they ingest, process and store data.
 First, these systems allow for data intake that can ingest bursts of data from device sensors of various locales.
 Next, these systems process and analyze streaming data to derive real time insights.
 And last but not least, most if not all data will eventually land in a data store for adhoc querying and offline analytics.

-Microsoft Azure offers rich services that can be leveraged for IoT use cases.
+Windows Azure offers rich services that can be leveraged for IoT use cases.
 Azure IoT services are a set of services including Azure Event Hubs, Azure DocumentDB, Azure Stream Analytics, Azure Notification Hub, Azure Machine Learning, Azure HDInsight, and PowerBI.

 Bursts of data can be ingested by Azure Event Hubs as it offers high throughput data ingestion with low latency.
 Data ingested that needs to be processed for real time insight can be funneled to Azure Stream Analytics for real time analytics.
 Data can be loaded into DocumentDB for adhoc querying.
 Once the data is loaded into DocumentDB, the data is ready to be queried.
 The data in DocumentDB can be used as reference data as part of real time analytics.
 In addtion, data can further be refined and processed by connecting DocumentDB data to HDInsight for Pig, Hive or Map/Reduce jobs.
 Refined data is then loaded back to DocumentDB for reporting.

 For a sample IoT solution using DocumentDB, EventHubs and Storm, see the [hdinsight-storm-examples repository on GitHub](https://github.com/hdinsight/hdinsight-storm-examples/).

-For more information on Azure offerings for IoT, see [Create the Internet of Your Things](http://www.microsoft.com/en-us/server-cloud/internet-of-things.aspx).
+For more information on Azure offerings for IoT, see [Create the Internet of Your Things](http://www.microsoft.com/server-cloud/internet-of-things.aspx).

 ## Next steps

-To get started with DocumentDB, you can create an [account](http://azure.microsoft.com/pricing/free-trial/) and then follow our [learning path](https://azure.microsoft.com/documentation/learning-paths/documentdb/) to learn about DocumentDB and find the information you need.
+To get started with DocumentDB, you can create an [account](/pricing/1rmb-trial/) and then follow our [learning path](https://azure.microsoft.com/documentation/learning-paths/documentdb/) to learn about DocumentDB and find the information you need.

 Or, if you'd like to read more about customers using DocumentDB, the following customer stories are available: